fsmosca/chess-artist/README.txt

 9. If you want to test a uci engine on epd test suite to see how many best moves it could find, add the -job test option value. chess-artist -infile wacnew.epd -outfile out_wacnew.txt -eng Sf.exe -engoptions "Hash value 128, Threads value 1" -movetime 1000 -job test
-10. In the annotated game the value in the comment is in pawn unit and is from the point of view of white, if it is positive, it is better for white, and if negative it is better for black.
+10. In the annotated game the value in the comment is in pawn unit and is from the point of view of white that is if it is positive, it is better for white, and if negative it is better for black.

 H. Options
 -infile <input filename> : Default is src.pgn